Valeant trumps Endo with $10.96 billion bid for Salix Pharma

-Valeant Pharmaceuticals International Inc (VRX.TO)(VRX.N) increased its takeover offer for Salix Pharmaceuticals Inc SLXP.O to $10.96 billion in cash on Monday, eliminating Endo International Plc (ENDP.O), the only other bidder for the maker of gastrointestinal drugs.
+Valeant Pharmaceuticals International Inc (VRX.TO)(VRX.N) increased its offer for Salix Pharmaceuticals Inc SLXP.O to $10.96 billion in cash on Monday, eclipsing Endo International Plc (ENDP.O), the only other bidder.

-Salix would be the largest purchase ever made by Canada-based Valeant, whose growth has long been fueled by acquisitions and cost-cutting.
-The acquisition would offer some redemption for dealmaking Valeant Chief Executive Michael Pearson, whose hostile bid for Allergan Inc (AGN.N) failed last year.
+Salix would be the largest purchase ever made by Canada-based Valeant, whose growth has been fueled by acquisitions and cost-cutting.
+The acquisition would offer solace for dealmaking Valeant Chief Executive Michael Pearson, whose hostile bid for Allergan Inc (AGN.N) failed last year.

-It would also be a boost for investor Bill Ackman, who announced last week he had bought a more than $3 billion stake in Valeant after having worked with the company on the Allergan bid.
+It would also boost investor Bill Ackman, who announced last week he had bought a more than $3 billion stake in Valeant after having worked with the company on the Allergan bid.

-Even so, the deal would sharply raise Valeant's debt, and it is buying a company that last year was forced to slash its full-year earnings forecast after supply levels for certain drugs were higher than earlier indicated.
+Still, the deal would sharply raise Valeant's debt, and it is buying a company that last year was forced to slash its full-year earnings forecast.

-The short bidding war for Salix pitted Valeant's Pearson against his former protege, Endo Chief Executive Rajiv De Silva, a top executive at Valeant until 2012.
+The short bidding war for Salix pitted Valeant's Pearson against his former protege, Endo Chief Executive Rajiv De Silva.

 Salix shares rose 2 percent to $172.75 on the Nasdaq on Monday, while Valeant's U.S.-listed shares gained 2.5 percent to $202.34.